bhuvanmdev/raw-nn-notebooks/README.md

 # raw-nn-notebooks
-collections of raw neural networks written without using any AI/ML frameworks
+collections of raw(cleaned up or expreimental) neural networks and transformers related notebooks.